hdelzein/ObjectDetectio_Project/README.md

 ### Training Experiment

-The training was executed on a batch size of two for total number of steps of 2500.
+The training was executed on a batch size of 2 for total number of steps of 2500 with a low learning rate of 0.0006.
 As a result we can see that the losses is not varying smoothly from one period to the other because of the small batch size.
 That is because that one of the small batch size might generates a low loss but suddenly the performance worsen on the next batch size.
 Hence at the end of the total steps, the total loss can be either high or low based on the randomness of which batch of images are tested toward the end.
 Hence it is better to consider the smooth total loss versus the value of the loss at the last step.
 For the total loss below, the training loss was equal to 0.6407 while the evaluation loss was equal to 0.877.
 I run this experiment multiple times and I realized that even when the training can vary from one run to the next and it can overfit or not ovberfit, the evaluation loss value varied between 0.8 to 0.9.
-Also since the visalization of the evaluation is a dot versus a curve it was hard to examine how evaluation loss is trending.
+Also since the visalization of the evaluation is a dot versus a curve it was hard to examine how evaluationloss is trending.

 As far as the as the classification loss, the training and evaluation losses were low and close to each other.
 On the other hand localiztion training and evaluation losses were close to each others but they were very slightly higher than the classification